Need assistance in choosing the right insurance plan?

 Offers no additional benefits and bonuses.

-Offers several bonuses and additional benefits, depending on the type of plan
+Offers several bonuses and additional benefits, depending on the type of plan.

 Risk Coverage and Savings

-Provides only risk coverage
+Provides only risk coverage.

-Provides both the risk coverage and savings components
+Provides both risk coverage and savings components.

 Let’s explore each of these points in more detail to better understand the differences between term insurance and life insurance.